 Definition of Working Capital Turnover Ratio

-The working capital turnover ratio (WCTR) gives the number of times the working capital is turned over in a year.
+The working capital turnover ratio (WCTR) shows how often the working capital is turned over in a year.
 The number indicates effectiveness in the utilization of working capital such that a higher ratio indicates efficient utilization of working capital and vice versa.
-The ratio is used to determine the relationship between the funds and the sales of the Company.
+The ratio shows how the company’s finances and sales are related.

 where,